OmegaMaxy/basic_node_server/README.md

 # Basic deployment server

-A basic server made for deployment testing, such as nginx and port proxying
+A basic server application made for deployment testing on services such as nginx, proxy manager and portainer.

-## How to use
+## How to deploy on Linux as a service

 - Mark ``index.js`` as an executable by doing ``chmod +x index.js``
 - Copy your service file into the /etc/systemd/system.